TheOdinProject/curriculum/nodeJS/introduction_to_nodeJS/introduction_what_is_nodeJS.md

 The [Node.js website](https://nodejs.org/en/about/) declares:

-> <span id="what-is-node">As an asynchronous event driven JavaScript runtime, Node is designed to build scalable network applications.</span>
+> As an asynchronous event driven JavaScript runtime, Node is designed to build scalable network applications.

 This is a definition that requires a little unpacking.